The Ultimate Snowmobile Safety Guide

 The average snowmobiler will ride around 1,414 miles each year in North America.
 This is not too much of a surprise as there are approximately 230,000 miles of trails marked throughout both the United States and Canada.
-And trust us - we get it - we are all excited to get outside and ride, but before hitting the snow you should always practice safety.
+And trust us - we get it - we're all excited to get out and ride, but before hitting the snow, you should always practice safety.

 Personal items you should carry with you include your driver’s license, snowmobile safety certification card (if required by your jurisdiction), some money, insurance forms for vehicle, a cell phone, water, high energy food, and if you have any critical, necessary medications.

 Before leaving make sure your phone is fully charged and then turned off to help preserve battery life.
 Keep your phone stored in a warm location so it does not freeze.
 A great place to keep your phone would be an inside coat pocket.
 Although phones are great, depending where you are, you may not have reception.
 In this case, you may want a back-up device such as a flare or even a radio.

 Flares are great because they make it easier for rescuers to find you by creating a bright red flame or an orange cloud of smoke.
 However, flares can easily start fires, so it is essential to be aware of any highly flammable or dry materials near you.
 Because fire can quickly occur with flares, it is important to also have an extinguisher like STOP-FYRE® with you in case of a fire emergency as help may be far away.
 Make sure when using flares to keep STOP-FYRE® in an easily accessible location.
 You need STOP-FYRE within 6 seconds to control and minimize damages from fire.

 At the bare minimum, the safety equipment you should have on your snowmobile in case of an emergency includes a compass, local map, waterproof matches, a candle or fire starter, flashlight, spare batteries, fire extinguisher, and an extra ignition key for your snowmobile.